 Meet our therapists: Fawn Coussens, MSPT • Thamar Muller, PT

-She is committed to education of herself, her patients and her colleagues and taught an ongoing series for exercise professionals entitled “Foundations in Movement System Balance for Optimal Health, Wellness and Fitness” from 2005-2009.
-She also assisted with continuing educations courses for Physical Therapists covering material of Carrie Hall, MHS, PT and Shirley Sahrmann, PT, PhD, FAPTA, who specialize in the Movement System Imbalance approach to assessment and treatment of musculoskeletal conditions.
+Fawn is committed to education for herself, her patients and her colleagues.
+She has taught an ongoing series of courses for exercise professionals and assisted with continuing education courses for Physical Therapists instructing in the material of Carrie Hall, PT, MHS and Dr. Shirley Sahrmann, PT, PhD, FAPTA.

-Fawn and her husband have a newly expanded family with the addition of their daughter in September 2008, but she always tries to balance her life with snowboarding, triathlon training, hiking and listening to play-by-play baseball while cooking with her friends and family.
+Fawn enjoys balance in her life through snowboarding, stand-up paddle boarding, multi-sport training and listening to play-by-play baseball while cooking with her friends and family.

 Thamar Muller, PT has been practicing Physical Therapy since 1997 and has worked in a variety of hospital and clinical settings with a primary focus in orthopedic outpatient rehabilitation.
 She has continued her education in manual therapy with extensive coursework with the Institute of Physical Art and combines this foundation with a mix of yoga and Pilates exercises in her treatment sessions.
 She is passionate about helping patients develop an individual program that will optimize pain free movement and function.